An Introduction to Blacklights

 In this article, we will cover what backlights are, their purpose, their history, and why paranormal investigators think it’s such an essential tool for them.

 What are Blacklights?

 A blacklight, also called a Wood’s lamp, UV-A lamp, or ultraviolet light is an analog lamp that produces long-wave ultraviolet light that is not visible to ordinary human eyesight.
 In reality, the visible color is blue or violet rather than black.
-The name is derived from

 Two Types of Blacklight

 There are two ways a blacklight can produce UV light.
 The first way is for a lamp to have violet filter material to filter the most visible light and allow the UV light to pass through.
 Blacklight lamps with this filter are given the industry designation of BLB (Black Light Blue) in the lighting industry.

 The second way is for the actual lamp to produce real UV light but without the filter material.
 This second method produces more visible light and can be perceived as blue.
 This type of lamp, commonly used in insect traps, is given the designation BL (Blacklight) in the light industry.

 A Brief History of Blacklights

 The inventor of the blacklight was William H. Byler in 1935.
 A graduate of the University of Central Missouri in 1927, he was a research scientist for General Electric Corporation.
 After two years at GE, William H. Byler became research director at the US Radium Corporation.
 Dr. Byler was awarded several patents throughout his distinguished career.